Tony-Kara/Tipsy-iOS13--Challenge/README.md

-# Tipsy-iOS13--Challenge --> COMPLETED !!
+# Tipsy-iOS13--Challenge --> COMPLETED  and WORKING!!!